-The due date for filing Form 940 for 2015 is February 1, 2016.
-However, if you deposited all your FUTA tax when it was due, you may file Form 940 by February 10, 2016.
+The due date for filing Form 940 for 2020 is February 1, 2021.
+However, if you deposited all your FUTA tax when it was due, you may file Form 940 by February 10, 2021.

-If we receive your return after the due date, we will treat your return as filed on time if the envelope containing your return is properly addressed, contains sufficient postage, and is postmarked by the U.S. Postal Service on or before the due date or sent by an IRS-designated private delivery service on or before the due date.
-However, if you don't follow these guidelines, we will consider your return filed when it is actually received.
-For a list of IRS-designated private delivery services, see Pub.
-15.
+If we receive Form 940 after the due date, we will treat Form 940 as filed on time if the envelope containing Form 940 is properly addressed, contains sufficient postage, and is postmarked by the U.S. Postal Service on or before the due date, or sent by an IRS-designated private delivery service (PDS) on or before the due date.
+However, if you don't follow these guidelines, we will generally consider Form 940 filed when it is actually received.
+For more information about PDSs, see Where Do You File, later.
+If any due date for filing falls on a Saturday, Sunday, or legal holiday, you may file your return on the next business day.